Skip to main content

 So much of the Disney mythology is anchored on the willful participation in fantasy and imagination.
 The whole Disney ethos is about choosing to see through the eyes of a child and opening your heart in a cold and unforgiving world.
 By all means, this is not an easy thing to do.
 It goes against powerful capitalistic undercurrents that demand that a person deaden their reverence for the enchanting things of the world in pursuit of more practical applications.
 This isn’t so different from what we discussed in the Charlie Chaplin piece.

-And sure, you could argue that a person can go overboard with that coping mechanism (I have written at least one essay about this), but the irony of detractors using the line about Disney weaponizing nostalgia for profit is that nostalgia can actually have measurable health benefits.
+And sure, you could argue that a person can go overboard with that coping mechanism (I have written at least one essay about this), but nostalgia can actually have measurable health benefits.
 Dr. Clay Routledge, North Dakota State University, says that nostalgia, “increases positive mood, self-esteem, feelings of social connectedness, optimism about the future, and perceptions of meaning in life.
 Furthermore, nostalgia motivates people to focus on cultivating meaningful relationships and pursue important life goals.
 In addition, as people get older, nostalgia makes them feel youthful and energetic.
 Nostalgia also reduces existential fears about death."

-Moreover, this impulse to depict something as being more fantastical, more spectacular than it is in real life has been a part of the artistic fabric long before Walt Disney ever entered the scene.
+This impulse to depict something as being more fantastical, more spectacular than it is in real life has been a part of the artistic fabric long before Walt Disney entered the game.
 There’s nothing heretical about the Disney promise or how it manifests in the media it creates.

 The Jungle Book (1967)